Updated 14 September 2021

 Sustaining the Self, a virtual workshop and tutorials for the arts and health community, took place in June 2020.
 Led by artist Marie Brett, Sustaining the Self was designed to support self-care among those working in arts and health, particularly in the context of the seismic shift in practice since the introduction of Covid-19 restrictions.
 A limited number of Sustaining the Self Toolkits, created by Marie Brett, are available by post.
 Please contact WHAT@hse.ie if you would like to receive a toolkit.

 Conversation Series 2021

-artsandhealth.ie is hosting a bi-monthly online conversation series in 2021.
+artsandhealth.ie is hosting a bi-monthly online conversation series throughout 2021.
 Arts practitioners and healthcare professionals will discuss hot button topics including the possibilities and challenges of working in a shifting health landscape.
 Each conversation will include a Q&A session.

 New Pathways to Connect: Artist Tess Leak and Activities Director Sarah Cairns (Bantry General Hospital) explore the learning from the remote delivery of The Museum of Song Postal Project, which is part of the Arts for Health Partnership Programme in West Cork.